 The biggest attraction at Sarahan is Shri Bhima Kali temple.
-The temple is unique and attractive in many ways including its unusual architecture having a flavor of Buddhist monastery boasting marvelous wood carvings and slate roofing.
-The temple is dedicated to the goddess Bhima Kali – the presiding deity of former Bushahr state.
+The temple is unique and attractive in many ways including its unusual architecture having a flavour of Buddhist monastery boasting marvellous wood carvings and slate roofing.
+The temple is dedicated to the goddess Bhima Kali – the presiding deity of former Bushahr State.
 The temple has big premises, surrounded by greenery.

 Sarahan also connects to Sangla Valley through a narrow road passing through Wangtu and Karcham.
 Summer is the best time to soak in its mountainous beauty.